phetsims/phet-info/doc/phet-development-overview.md

    `grunt create-sim --repo=NAME --author=AUTHOR`
    For instance, if the simulation is going to be named Acceleration Lab and the author is Jane Doe, then you could put:
    `grunt create-sim --repo=acceleration-lab --author="Jane Doe"`
-6. In your simulation directory, run the transpiler watch process and specify your new repo as a target:
+6. In your simulation directory, run the dev-server:
    `cd ../acceleration-lab`
-   `grunt output-js-project --live`
+   `grunt dev-server`
 7. Test the created simulation in the browser and make sure it launches.
 It should be a blank simulation.

 ## Building and Testing